Getting Started with MaxTAF

 Suites of Suites

-Suites can be also batched up into meta-suites.
+Suites can be also contain other suites.

 Suite Parameters